CSTARS/cimis-mobile/README.md

 docker-compose up
 # in a new terminal (same dir) bash into container
 docker-compose exec app bash
-# start mobile server
+# start express server
 node /cimis-mobile/server
 ```

 If this is the first time starting, give the server some time to populate redis.
 The server will keep redis in sync, checking CIMIS every 4 hours for new data.
-The server also checks on startup.
+The server also checks data on startup.

 # Production